 Truth and Reconciliation

 Learn about residential schools, the Indian Residential Schools Settlement Agreement, and the Truth and Reconciliation Commission.
-Students will discuss the purpose and importance of the new National Centre for Truth and Reconciliation.
+Students will learn more about the purpose and importance of the National Centre for Truth and Reconciliation.

 Learn about what fiduciary duty is, when it arises, and what it requires of the government in its relations with Aboriginal peoples.
 Students will discuss the nature and scope of the fiduciary duty and what happens when it is breached.